ajaybhupathiraju/Sales-Promotions/README.md

 [View Queries](data/sql_queries.sql)

 ### Recommendations
-As per data analysis, it clearly shows "Personal Care" products have weak in total revenues and quantities sold, even though we have given a 25% and 50% offer. apply cashback offer to the rest of stores which might increase the revenues.
+As per data analysis, apply cashback offer to the rest of stores which might increase the revenues.